kyegomez/swarms/README.md

 multi_agent_structure = ForestSwarm(trees=[tree1, tree2])

 # Run a task
-task = "Our company is incorporated in delaware, how do we do our taxes for free?" output = multi_agent_structure.run(task) print(output)
+task = "What are the best platforms to do our taxes on" output = multi_agent_structure.run(task) print(output)

 ```

 ----------